roberthatwork/broadcastme/README.md

 - ffmpeg can be used to broadcast live stream to an udp port using the mpegts transport protocol.
 An example command would be:

 	ffmpeg -f video4linux2 -i /dev/video0 -b 900k -f mpegts udp://localhost:1235

-- The OutputProxy establishes a temporary queue with a topic (i.e. stream channel) subscription.
-It then read off messages from its tempory queue and redirect the decapsulated UDP packet to the specified forwarding host and port.
+- The OutputProxy creates a temporary queue with a topic (i.e. stream channel) subscription.
+It then read off messages from its temporary queue and redirect the decapsulated UDP packet to the specified forwarding host and port.

-- Network stram viewing programes such as VLC can then be used to pick up the redirect live stream based on the forwarding host and port specified by the OutputProxy.
+- Network stream viewing programes such as VLC can then be used to pick up the redirected live stream based on the forwarding host and port specified by the OutputProxy.
+For example, from VLC, open a network source to an URL such as:

+	udp://@127.0.0.1:1239

 ## Build the Samples